sav-che/TL-2/Authors/Brumhard, Philipp {std. Brumh.}.md

-> [!cite] BHL link: this entry starts at [page 157](https://www.biodiversitylibrary.org/item/103861#page/167/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 157](https://www.biodiversitylibrary.org/page/33266464) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Brumhard, Philipp (1879-?), German, born at Klein-Helmsdorf bei Osterfeld, Thüringen, educated at the "Vorschule" and the "Realgymnasium" at Weimar, studied at the universities of Breslau and Jena, Dr. phil.
-Breslau 1905. (*Brumh.*).
+Breslau 1905.
+**Abbreviated name**: *Brumh.*

 #### Herbarium and types